dadhi/DryIoc/nuspecs/DryIocZero/readme.txt

 ﻿Hello Sailor,

-Your starting point is the Registrations.ttinclude file that should be included in project now.
+The starting point is the Registrations.ttinclude file which should be included into your project.
-If not included, please do checks below.
+If it is not included, please do the checks below.

-CHECK 1: If you don't see any new files in your project, please copy all files from
+Check 1: If you don't see any new files in your project, please copy all the files from the
 %USERPROFILE%/.nuget/packages/DryIocZero/<version>/tools/content

-CHECK 2: If you see errors in Container.Generated.tt file of DryIoc and ExpressionToCodeLib namespaces not resolved, please copy "%USERPROFILE%/.nuget/packages/DryIocZero/<version>/build/DryIocZero.props" into your project, edit the project file and add closer to top the following Import:
+Checj 2: If you see errors in Container.Generated.tt file with DryIoc and/or ExpressionToCodeLib namespaces not resolved, please copy the "%USERPROFILE%/.nuget/packages/DryIocZero/<version>/build/DryIocZero.props" into your project, edit the project file and add to the top the following Import:

 <Import Project="DryIocZero.props" />